googleads/googleads-dfp-java-dfp-playground/README.md

 3. Replace the application ID (dfp-playground) in war/WEB-INF/appengine-web.xml with your App Engine application ID

+   You may also want to update the version to something other than `test` (the default).

 4. Right-click your project and then select **Google > Deploy to AppEngine**.

    For more information about deploying AppEngine projects, see the [developer site](https://developers.google.com/eclipse/docs/appengine_deploy).